The Bankrate promise

 A better move than deducting PMI is to get rid of it, if you can.
 Generally, homeowners can get PMI canceled and save the premiums once they achieve the threshold of 20 percent equity in their homes.
 All too often, homeowners continue to pay for PMI after they could have ended it, though by law mortgage servicers are required to drop this charge when the loan balance falls to 78 percent.

-Time, occupancy restrictions on PMI deduction
+Restrictions on PMI tax deduction

 The deduction is allowed only if the mortgage on which you pay PMI was taken out on or after Jan.
 1, 2007.